VladikAN/Automation/Package Check/README.md

 ## Description
-Sometimes I need to prepare software package (ex. source files) and this package must be clear from any relation to me or my team.
-This powershell script do magic and checks specified folder for some unexpected content.
+Sometimes I need to prepare software package (ex. source files, binaries and static content) and this package must be clear for any relation to me or team or company.
+This powershell script do magic and check specified folder for all unexpected content.
 As result script will create HTML file with check summary.

 ### Parameters
-+ TargetPath - Target folder destination;
++ TargetPath - Destination folder;
 + TemplateFileHTML - Destination to HTML result template;
-+ OutputFileHTML - Output file destination.
++ OutputFileHTML - Output file.

 ### Example